duereg/manager-readme/values.md

  - A broken build is a production outage

 ### Resourceful
- - Google first, ask questions, don’t reinvent the wheel.
+ - Ask the internet questions, don’t reinvent the wheel.
 Research problems before starting
+ - AI Tools are great, but they can be wrong, and they can lead to a large C&P problem.
+Be thoughtful with their use.
  - Be efficient with your time so you get things done
  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote